-Type 1 diabetes is a lifelong (chronic) and serious medical condition which is currently found in approximately 8% of people with diabetes in the UK.
-Generally this type of diabetes occurs more in younger people and is also known as ‘childhood diabetes’ or ‘juvenile diabetes’.
+Type 1 diabetes is a lifelong (chronic) and serious medical condition that is currently found in approximately 8% of people with diabetes in the UK.
+Generally, this type of diabetes occurs more in younger people and is also known as ‘childhood diabetes’ or ‘juvenile diabetes’.

-Pre-diabetes is a newer type of diabetes which has been developed in the modern medical world to help people to manage their health and make sure that they don’t develop full blown diabetes.
-Someone may be told by their GP or a medical professional that they have pre-diabetes and then advised on how to manage their health to stop them getting diabetes.
+Pre-diabetes is a newer type of diabetes that has been developed in the modern medical world to help people to manage their health and make sure that they don’t develop full-blown diabetes.
+Someone may be told by their GP or a medical professional that they have pre-diabetes and then advised on how to manage their health to stop them from getting diabetes.